thenaim/fit_app/README.md

 ```
 **Step 6.** Install IPv4 for server and app (for local work)

-On Server project set IPv4 and port on `app.js` 15 line.
+On Server project set IPv4 and port on `.evn` file.

-On App project [StingrayTv] set IPv4 and port on `js/app.js` on 5 line.
+On App project [StingrayTv] set IPv4 and port on `js/app.js`.
+In line 5.

 **Step 7.** Run server
 ```sh